OathPros/COMP3/source/containers/windows.rst

 * TODO: when should windows be resizable/non-resizable?
 * Most application windows should have a :doc:`header bar <header-bars>`.

-Single instance applications
+Single Instance Applications
 ----------------------------

 Single instance applications have a single primary window.
 This model is common for messaging applications, such as email, or media applications, like music players.

-Multiple instance applications
+Multiple Instance Applications
 ------------------------------

 Multiple instance applications have multiple windows.
 These can be organized in two ways: